The opinion of the court was delivered by

 *611 The exceptions to liability of a governmental entity or employee set out in 75-6104 are not without limitations.
 Only negligent or wrongful acts or omissions of employees are excepted from liability by 75-6104, while acts or omissions involving more than the lack of ordinary care and diligence are not.

 Defendants correctly state that, as a general rule, the duty of a law enforcement officer to preserve the peace is a duty owed to the public at large.
 Absent some special relationship with or specific duty owed an individual, liability will not lie for damages.
-Robertson v.
-City of Topeka, 231 Kan. at 363.
-Absent guidelines, police officers are vested with the necessary discretionary authority to act in an appropriate manner to protect the public.

 Neither the courts nor our legislature, in passing the act, extended the mantle of immunity beyond the boundaries of protection previously recognized under the common law.
 Under the common law, personal liability was imposed on officers who maliciously or wantonly injured a person or his property even though the officers were engaged in a governmental function.
-Robertson, 231 Kan. at 364 (Fromme, J., dissenting).

 A law enforcement officer is obligated to use reasonable and ordinary care and diligence in the exercise of his duties, to use his best judgment, and to exercise that reasonable degree of learning, skill and experience which is ordinarily possessed by other law enforcement officers in the same or similar locations.
 A law enforcement officer who acts maliciously or wantonly fails to exercise the reasonable and ordinary care and diligence required of a law enforcement officer and acts outside the protection afforded by the act.

 In an action against a law enforcement officer, expert testimony is ordinarily required to establish that the officer acted maliciously or wantonly while the officer was engaged in his duties.
-There is a common knowledge exception to the rule requiring expert testimony in an action against a law enforcement officer.
-The common knowledge exception applies if what is alleged to have occurred in the officer's conduct is so obviously lacking in reasonable care and conduct and the conduct is so negligent that the malicious or wanton conduct causing the injury would be apparent to and within the common knowledge and experience of the public generally.
+Thei'e is a common knowledge exception to the rule requiring expert testimony in an action against a law enforcement officer.
+The common knowledge exception applies if what is alleged to have occurred in the officer’s conduct is so obviously lacking in reasonable care and conduct and the conduct is so negligent that the malicious or wanton conduct causing the injury would be apparent to and within the common kxxowledge and experience of the public generally.

-*612 In granting summary judgment for the defendants, the trial court simply determined that the sheriff's officers and the county were immune from liability under the exceptions contained within the act.
+*612 In granting summary judgment for the defendants, the trial court simply determined that the sheriff s officers and the county were immune from liability under the exceptions contained within the act.
 It did not determine whether a governmental function or a discretionary act had been exercised by the officers or whether that act was reasonable as opposed to capricious or arbitrary.
-The term "discretion" imparts the exercise of judgment, wisdom and skill, as distinguished from unthinking folly, heady violence and rash injustice.
-If the officers acted needlessly, maliciously or wantonly, resulting in injury to the plaintiff's property, the officers acted outside the protection of the act.
+The term “discretion” imparts the exercise of judgment, wisdom and skill, as distinguished from unthinking folly, heady violence and rash injustice.
+If the officers acted needlessly, maliciously or wantonly, resulting in injury to the plaintiff s property, the officers acted outside the protection of the act.

 Plaintiffs’ evidence included the deposition of an “expert” who concluded that the officers had failed to exercise the standard of care imposed upon the officers under the circumstances of this case.
 Whether this particular set of facts falls within any of the exceptions to liability for negligence created by 75-6104 or if the officers conduct was more than negligent, i.e., malicious or wanton, and therefore outside the protection from liability, must be determined by considering the totality of the circumstances in this particular case.
 Plaintiffs are correct in contending that the trial court’s granting of summary judgment concerning liability for damages to the plaintiffs’ home was improper.

 Plaintiffs alleged that they suffered physical distress in the form of insomnia, headaches, weight gain and general physical upset as a result of the events that occurred on July 29, 1981.
-They argue that they are entitled to damages for emotional distress even through they suffered no "physical impact."
+They argue that they are entitled to damages for emotional distress even though they suffered no “physical impact.”
 The defendants argue that the plaintiffs are not entitled to damages for emotional distress absent actual physical impact or trauma.

 Under the facts of this case the trial court correctly granted summary judgment against the plaintiffs’ claims for physical and emotional distress.
 The law as stated in Hoard and Schmeck controls.